gbaeke/quick-guides/fluxv2/README.md

 # make sure you are still in the root of the local flux-quick repo and create an apps folder
 mkdir apps

-# add another HelmRepositoryk; this one is from https://github.com/gbaeke/helm-chart
+# add another HelmRepository; this one is from https://github.com/gbaeke/helm-chart
 flux create source helm super-api \
    --url=https://gbaeke.github.io/helm-chart/ \
    --namespace cluster-config \